Here’s one of the questions I’ve gotten the most since starting LaunchBoom:

 Facebook & Instagram are by far the largest external sources of traffic to crowdfunding campaigns.
 The Facebook Pixel is a piece of code that allows you to track the effectiveness of your ads – which is extremely important when advertising.

-If implemented, you can track important metrics such as:
+If implemented, you can track important metrics like:

 - If someone purchased from an ad